Mr. Bungle (album): Artwork

-Samples from David Lynch's 1986 film Blue Velvet are strewn throughout the album.

 Critical reception

 The album received mixed reviews upon release.
 Entertainment Weekly gave the album a highly negative review, writing: "Adjectives like 'puerile' and 'unlistenable' take on entirely new dimensions when applied to Mr. Bungle".
 In contrast, Trouser Press called it "one of the most ambitiously random, fractious records in recent memory" and "one of the finest records of its kind".